 If you’re one of our readers outside the U.S., let us know by using the comments link what’s going to be in-season where you are during winter.

 What follows are foods that should still be available in year-round farmers’ markets and in season in your supermarket.
 As an alternative, rather than buying fruits and vegetables from South America, look into using more frozen goods, which are packed at the peak of their seasons.

 Lots Of Cool Produce

 Apples and Pears.
 These are two fruits that can stand up to storage in a cool place for a few months.
 If you have room in the refrigerator or a root cellar, buy a bag to carry you through at least some of the Winter.

 Winter Squash, Butternut Squash, Acorn Squash.
 I’m not a big squash fan, but lots of people are.
 Butternut squash makes good soup.
 Baking an Acorn squash with a little butter and cinnamon is great.
 And Winter squash brightens up a vegetable saute or stir-fry.

 Potatoes, Sweet potatoes, onions, garlic, leeks.
-These are all root vegetables that not only are harvested in the fall, but can keep for some time in a cool, dark place.
+These are all root vegetables that are not only harvested in the fall but can keep for some time in a cool, dark place.
 There are lots of things you can do with all of these.